-Rob Filback, PhD is professor of clinical education and chair of the Master of Arts in Teaching English to Speakers of Other Languages (MAT—TESOL) program.
-His areas of focus include international education, language teacher preparation, online and technology enhanced learning and creativity and innovation in education.
+Rob Filback, PhD is Professor of Clinical Education and currently serves as chair of the Higher Education Concentration and chair of the Master of Arts in TESOL program.
+His areas of focus include international and comparative education, online and technology enhanced learning, language teacher preparation and language education policy, and creativity and innovation in education.
 He teaches courses at the masters and doctoral levels and regularly chairs dissertations.

-Filback brings deep experience in program design and development, including online and blended curricula and international collaborations.
-He recently led the design of the new World Masters in Language Teaching program, a set of international dual degree pathways that converge at USC and provide a collaborative and intercultural study experience for language educators.
-He was a founding co-chair of the Global Executive EdD, a first-of-its-kind program to equip graduates to lead change in education around the world.
+Filback brings deep experience in higher education program design and development, including online and blended curricula and international collaborations.
+He recently led the design of the World Masters in Language Teaching program, a set of international dual degree pathways that converge at USC and provide a collaborative and intercultural study experience for multilingual language educators.
+He was the founding co-chair of the Global Executive EdD, a first-of-its-kind program to equip graduates to lead change in education around the world.
 He led the team that created the online MAT-TESOL program, a field-based, synchronous learning option for in-service educators around the world.
-Filback also served on the design team for USC Rossier’s national online EdD in Organizational Change and Leadership.
+Filback also served on the design team for USC Rossier’s nationally recognized online EdD in Organizational Change and Leadership.

 Filback previously served as a lecturer in USC’s American Language Institute and as a research assistant in USC’s Center for Religion and Civic Culture.
 Prior to his work in higher education, he was a high school English teacher in Central Europe and then a trainer and director in the non-profit sector in the areas of international teacher preparation and intercultural understanding.
 He has lived in Germany, Hungary and Romania and has traveled or done short-term work in nearly fifty other countries.

 Filback holds a PhD in International and Intercultural Education from USC where his dissertation on transformative learning and community organizing received nomination for Best Dissertation Award in the School of Education.
-He also received his master’s degree in TESOL from USC where he worked with Stephen Krashen, PhD and the late David Eskey, PhD.
+He also received his master’s degree in TESOL from USC where he worked with Stephen Krashen and the late David Eskey.
 He earned his BS in Chemistry with a minor in Religion from George Fox University.